 - They are thinner than copper wires.
 When you compare to the copper wires in a slip ring, the fiber optic cables are smaller.
 That makes them the at to use in multi-channel connections and also to use in compact spaces.

-- The FR rotary joints have a high signal carrying capacity.
+- The FR rotary joints have a high signal-carrying capacity.
 That is what the joints are all about.
-Manufacturers make them meet the challenge of taking large amounts of data from the rotor to stator without any loss, damage, or mixup of any kind.
+Manufacturers make them meet the challenge of taking large amounts of data from the rotor to the stator without any loss, damage, or mixup of any kind.

 - Make very low noise while working.
-Manufacturers use the best quality material to make the rotary joints.
-That makes them rust-free and hence to sound when it is working.
+Manufacturers use the best quality material to make rotary joints.
+That makes them rust-free and hence sound when it is working.

 - The FR rotary joints withstand harsh weather conditions where you plan to use the joint matters a lot.
 The good thing is the RF joint is suitable for use in different weather conditions.
 That is because it can withstand harsh weather conditions.